-In an article last December, Ekanaliyagoda discussed a television advertisement that stated that people should vote for the “sensitive leader” Mahinda Rajapakse.
-In his article Ekanaliyagoda analyzed the meaning of “sensitive leader.”
+In an article last December, Eknaligoda discussed a television advertisement that stated that people should vote for the “sensitive leader” Mahinda Rajapakse.
+In his article Eknaligoda analysed the meaning of “sensitive leader.”

-Ekanaliyagoda also discussed news items that appear often of suspects killed in custody under the pretext that while taking police to show where they stashed their loot, they attacked the police, who then killed them in self defense.
+Eknaligoda also discussed news items that appear often of suspects killed in custody under the pretext that while taking police to show where they stashed their loot, they attacked the police, who then killed them in self-defence.
 Such blatant police violence and society’s tolerance of it was a clear manifestation of insensitivity, he said.

-Despite complaints and media intervention, no credible action has been taken by the government to investigate Ekanaliyagoda’s disappearance.
+Despite complaints and media intervention, no credible action has been taken by the government to investigate Eknaligoda’s disappearance.